Axels-Lab/valo-api-docs/docs/api-reference/rank.md

 # Rank Related API Endpoints

-This section provides detailed information about the `/rank`, `/checkrank` and `leaderboard-rank` endpoints, which are used to retrieve the current rank, ranking points and leaderboard rank (if applicable) of a specified Valorant player.
+This section provides detailed information about the `/rank`, `/checkrank` and `leaderboard-rank` endpoints, which are used to retrieve the current rank, rank rating (RR) and leaderboard rank (if applicable) of a specified Valorant player.

 ## `/rank` Endpoint

 ### Description

-The `/rank` endpoint provides the current rank and ranking points of a specified Valorant player.
+The `/rank` endpoint provides the current rank and rank rating (RR) of a specified Valorant player.
 The API fetches the player's rank and tier details based on their username, tag, and region.

 ### HTTP Method